quanyang/percy-docs/docs/setup/local.md

 ```

 Careful though—if you run your tests locally, Percy cannot read the current branch information
-from the CI environment so it will default to `master` which will set your repo's `master` state in Percy.
+from the CI environment so it will default to `master` which will set your repo's `master` baseline in Percy.
 You can change the branch linked in Percy by setting the `PERCY_BRANCH` environment variable.

 <div class="Alert Alert--warning">